 - These individuals have shared their views on communication.
-What did you think? - What are the implications for autistic students being told 'quiet hands' or otherwise being asked not to move their bodies in ways that are natural to them?
+What did you think? - What are the implications for each of these young people given the types of communication they are using?

 - Autistic individuals may use body movements to communicate, asking them to keep their bodies still, for example by saying quiet hands, causes long term distress as it is effectively silencing them - For those who don't use speech to communicate (either some or all of the time), they might use Augmentative and Alternative Communication (AAC) to aid their communication. - This can be low tech AAC such as pictures or visuals or hi-tech AAC such as a speech generating device. - Everyone needs effective ways to communicate so they can participate as an active member of the class, their family and the wider community.